lloyd/myfavoritebooze.org/README.md

 The most interesting part of this example is how authentication occurs.
 Client code includes the browserid javascript include file, and upon a user clicking the *sign-in* button, `navigator.id.getVerifiedEmail()` is invoked.
 BrowserID returns a string which contains an *assertion*.
-This assertion is passed up to the myfavoritebeer server via the `/api/login` api.
+This assertion is passed up to the myfavoritebooze server via the `/api/login` api.
 The server *verifies* this assertion using the free verifier service by `POST`ing to `https://browserid.org/verify`.
 Finally, upon successful verification, the server sets a cookie which represents an authenticated session.